Demotispa impunctata

-Demotispa impunctata is a species of beetle of the family Chrysomelidae.
+Demotispa impunctata is a species of beetle in the family Chrysomelidae.
 It is found in Costa Rica.

 Description

 Adults reach a length of about 4.3 mm.
 The body, including the legs is yellow, while the pronotal and elytral discs are darker.
 Segments 1-7 of the antennae are also yellow, while segments 8-10 are black and segment 11 has a black basal half and a yellow apical half.

 Life history

 No host plant has been documented for this species.

 Etymology

 The species is named after the impunctate sides of the pronotal disc.